Decoupled Functional Central Limit Theorems for Two-Time-Scale Stochastic Approximation: Omitted Proofs for the Main Theorem

 \subsection{Proofs in Section~\ref{sec:fclt:tight}}

-In this subsection, we give the proof of the tightness, see Lemma~\ref{lem:tight-twotime} in Section~\ref{sec:fclt:tight}.
+In this subsection, we give the proof of Proposition~\ref{prop:tight-suff-slow} and Lemma~\ref{lem:tight-twotime} in Section~\ref{sec:fclt:tight}.
 The main challenge lies in establishing the tightness of $\{ \ybar_{n}(\cdot) \}_{n=1}^\infty$, which is detailed in Part~3 of this proof.